keulenIT/authentication/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12.

+The idea of this project to showcase various skills obtained:

+- Deployment of an angular project containing basic components
+- Setup of an auth flow using firebase authentication
+- Set up of github actions to automatically deploy
+- Usage of environment files to not expose any sensitive variables

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.